panter/catladder/docs/2_BUILD.md

 The node-static type is the same as node, but will create a static nginx docker image without any node runtime.
 This is useful to host static apps (angular, react, nextjs static exports) on a container hosting

+## rails

+The `rails` build type is for Ruby on Rails apps.

+It creates some very basic test, lint and audit jobs that most likely need to be customized.

+It will build a container with the help of Cloud Native Buildpacks, similar to Heroku.
+No variables are available during build unless explicitly provided with `build.cnbBuilder.buildVars`.

 ## meteor

 For (legacy) meteor apps.